frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 Here we have a source observable on to which the `shareReplay` operator is applied.
 When the first subscriber starts listening to it, the source observable will be subscribed to.
 Here, it will throw an error after some time which is send to the first subscriber.
 A little while later the observable is resubscribed to by a second subscriber.
 This will start a new invocation of the source observable.
 This one will have the same effect as the first subscription.
 In a real life scenario, the first invocation might fail, but this doesn't necessarily mean that the second will.
 In those scenario's, retrying can be very usefull.

-Lets look at an example:
+Let's look at an example:

 <a class="jsbin-embed" href="http://jsbin.com/wagejexeki/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>

 We have an observable `throw$` that will, once subscribed to, will throw an error after 100ms.
 We apply the `shareReplay` operator to it.
 We subscribe immediately and after three seconds.
 We can see that, even though the first subscriber gets an error, as soon as the second one subscribes, the source observable is resubscribed to by the `shareReplay` operator.
 This makes it retryable.

-**Conclusion:** A multiasting operator is retryable when it resubscribes to the source observable when there is a new subscription and the source observable has errored before.
+**Conclusion:** A multiasting operator is retryable when it resubscriLet'sbes to the source observable when there is a new subscription and the source observable has errored before.

 ## Operator overview